Understanding HTTP 400 Error Codes

 In practice, some services use this error code for different reasons.
 For example, the Google Developer API uses it to limit the number of daily requests you can make from its API.
 Still, this isn’t an error that you should ever need to address personally.

 The HTTP 403 code is an error you’re likely to run into at some point, because it has many possible causes.
-403 Forbidden tells you that the server is refusing your request for one reason or another, and the underlying cause is on your end.
+403 Forbidden tells you that the server is refusing your requested resource for one reason or another, and the underlying cause is on your end.

 For example, if you need authentication to access a specific page, the server might respond with a 403 Forbidden error code.
 The same thing might also happen if someone tries to access your website’s directory, and you’ve blocked listing for it.